brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

 ```
 :::

-Per the proposal here, this is still ill-formed. `f` implicitly becomes a `consteval` function template due to use of `g`.
-Then, `f(1)` is required to be a constant expression, but we're not in an immediate function context (even with the new rules).
-It's probably possible to come up with a way to make this work, since `g` is still not leaking to runtime in any way (which was the goal of making it ill-formed to begin with).
-But for now, this seems fine to continue to reject.
+Today, this is ill-formed, because `f(1)` is an immediate invocation that must be a constant expression, and it is yielding a consteval function - which is not a permitted result of a constant expression.

+Per the proposal, this is valid.

+`f` implicitly becomes a `consteval` function template due to use of `g`.
+Because `r` is at namespace scope, we tentatively try to perform constant initialization, which makes the initial parse manifestly constant evaluated.
+In such a context, `f(1)` does not have to be a constant expression, so the fact that we're returning a pointer to consteval function is okay.
+The subsequent invocation `g(2)` is fine, and initializes `r` to `2`.

 # Acknowledgments